ofloveandhate/markdown2canvas/tools/webwork2canvas/readme.md

 * copy-pasted into text document in Sublime text (maybe another can, idk)
 * go nuts with the cursor making .json structure

-## get api key for canvas

-## adjust `webwork2canvas.py`

-in the python code i sent you (change the extension `.zip` --> `.py`, otherwise you can't send python code in our email system): enter the canvas course id number for the course you're publishing to, line 163.

-## run!

-comment out the publish line (line 197) for a dry run, if you want.

-run python `webwork2canvas.py`.

-the code produces some temporary files/folders:
-* inspectme.json
-* automatically_generated_assignments/
-* markdown2canvas_datestamp.log

-reload canvas page.  verify is as desired.

-## summary

-in one folder:
-* dates.html, homework_sets.html
-* name_map.json
-* webwork2canvas.py

-installed packages:
-* markdown2canvas, bs4, canvasapi

-made credentials file:
-* `canvas_credentials.py`, with environment variable `CANVAS_CREDENTIAL_FILE` pointing to it, and containing `API_KEY = "my_key"`.

-run:
-* `python webwork2canvas.py`